ship2016/manifest/2016.07.07/README.md

 ###### Refreshers
 * shapes drawn first will be covered by shapes drawn later
 * make locations dependant on x and y to be able to place avatars anywhere

+###### Improving your skillz
+* start simple
+* use a loop to eliminate repeated code